pgtreau/pgtreau.github.io/docs/session4.md

 [<- Back to home](https://pgtreau.github.io/marketing.html)

-# Session 4: Product Differentiation
+# Chapter 4: Product Differentiation

 **Product differentiation** is the process of distinguishing a product or service from others to make it more attractive to a particular target market.
 This involves differentiating it from competitors' products as well as a company's own product offerings.
 The differentiation could be based on the product itself, the delivery method, a pricing strategy, or other aspects of the product offering.